mindscan-de/FuriousIron-HFB/README.md

 HFB Implementation - Proof of Concept

+This is a proof of concept code for a hash-function free bloom filter, which i use for my own developed source code search engine.
+It took me some iterations to simplify the concept of a bloom filter this much, that it now is basically no algorithm left.
+Calling this hash-free-bloom filter an algorithm would overstate the two lines of implementing code but simplifying a Bloom-filters down to basically two lines of code is nonetheless art.

+If you like this approach or cite it please link back to this repository and cite this project URL.

+Maybe I should write a paper on it...

+Please enjoy:

 ## Hash-Free-Bloom  (HFB)

 HFB stands for Hash-Free-Bloom I'm not sure whether someone already did something similar or